brooksprumo/resume/source/brooksprumo_resume.md

 - CCNA (Cisco Certified Network Associate)
 - RPI Medal winner
 - RPI Dean’s List all semesters
-- Michelson-Morley Award (achievement in math and science from CWRU).
+- Michelson-Morley Award (achievement in math and science from CWRU)

 ## OTHER ACTIVITIES